unoplatform/uno/doc/articles/controls/CommandBar.md

 # FAQ

-- > Why my content is underneath the CommandBar for iOS and the CommandBar underneath the StatusBar/Notch for Android ?
+- > Why is my content underneath the `CommandBar` for iOS and the `CommandBar` underneath the StatusBar/Notch for Android ?

   You must use `VisibleBoundsPadding.PaddingMask="Top"` on `CommandBar` to properly support the notch or punch-holes on iOS and Android.